ajrcarey/pdfium-render/README.md

 Short, commented examples that demonstrate all the major Pdfium document handling features are available at <https://github.com/ajrcarey/pdfium-render/tree/master/examples>.
 These examples demonstrate:

-* Rendering pages to bitmaps.
+* Rendering pages, and portions of pages, to bitmaps.
 * Text and image extraction.
 * Form field introspection.
 * Document signature introspection.